Wireless random-access networks with bipartite interference graphs: Introduction

 \subsection{Interference graph}

-Write $\mathbb{P}_{1_U}$ and $\mathbb{E}_{1_U}$ to denote probability and expectation on path space given that the initial configuration is $1_U$.
-In \cite[Theorem 1.7]{BdHNS18}, building on results from \cite{BdHNT19}, we analysed the mean transition time $\mathbb{E}_{1_U} [\tau_{1_V}]$ and the law of $\tau_{1_V}/\mathbb{E}_{1_U} [\tau_{1_V}]$ for the special case where the interference graph is a {\it complete bipartite graph}.
+Write $\mathbb{P}_{1_U}$ and $\mathbb{E}_{1_U}$ to denote probability and expectation on path space given that the initial configuration is $1_U$ and the initial queue lengths are as in \eqref{initialqueues}.
+We say that an event occurs \textit{with high probability} if its $\mathbb{P}_{1_U}$-probability tends to 1 as $r \to \infty$.

+In \cite[Theorem 1.7]{BdHNS18}, building on results from \cite{BdHNT19}, we analyzed the mean transition time $\mathbb{E}_{1_U} [\tau_{1_V}]$ and the law of $\tau_{1_V}/\mathbb{E}_{1_U} [\tau_{1_V}]$ for the special case where the interference graph is a {\it complete bipartite graph}.
 They are strongly related to the initial queue lengths $Q_U(0)$ at the nodes in $U$.

 \begin{teorema}{\bf [Transition time for complete bipartite graph \cite[Theorem 1.7]{BdHNS18}]} Let $G$ be a complete bipartite graph.
 Suppose that \eqref{aggress1}--\eqref{beta'} hold.
 Suppose that the initial queue lengths at the nodes in $U$ equal $Q_U(0) = \gamma_U r$. \begin{itemize} \item[{\rm (I)}] $\beta \in (0, \frac{1}{|U|-1})$: subcritical regime.
 The transition time satisfies